Women Are Marching Across The US: Donald Trump Better Listen

 They are standing up in support of protection for the environment.
 They are standing up for quality public education.
 They are standing up for civil rights.
 They are horrified by your picks for the Secretary of Education, for Attorney General, for the head of the EPA, and for Secretary of State.

-We interviewed a mother, Patty, and her two daughters, Lonnie and Tam, who carried “Love Trumps Hate” signs and they are determined to continue to protest Donald Trump’s threat to women’s rights.
+We interviewed a mother, Patty, and her two 20-something daughters, Lonnie and Tam, who carried “Love Trumps Hate” signs and they are determined to continue to protest Donald Trump’s threats to women’s rights.

 Celebs Protesting At Women’s March — PICS